The Irene Manton Prize

 £1,000 and a piece of fine art for the best doctoral thesis in botany (algae, fungi or plants).

 Awarded for the best thesis in botany examined for a doctorate of philosophy.
 It is open to candidates whose research has been carried out whilst registered at any UK institution.
-Theses on the full range of plant sciences are eligible.
 Nominations are received from the Head of Department, or the supervisor of the candidate.

 Eligibility Criteria